 In short order, I headed straight for AMIA, where I caught up with Ariel Eichbaum, the organization’s president.
 “There’s no basis for saying the attack was anti-Semitic,” he told me, adding that the assailants didn’t paint swastikas or anti-Semitic symbols in Davidovich’s home.
 The incident, he declared, was simply one of many highlighting the general level of insecurity in Argentina, a country which finds itself in the midst of economic crisis.

-Outside of the capital, the situation is hardly much better.
+Outside the capital, the situation is hardly better.
 Just this past June, a rabbi was assaulted by three youths in the town of Rosario, an industrial town which is home to the third largest Jewish community in the country.
-Flinging anti-Semitic epithets, the attackers hit their target in the head and abdomen before throwing the rabbi to the floor.
+Shouting anti-Semitic epithets, the attackers hit their target in the head and abdomen before throwing the rabbi to the floor.
 In the northeastern town of Resistencia, meanwhile, a swastika was spray-painted on a Holocaust memorial, and in the Jewish cemetery of San Luis province, nine gravestones were vandalized.

 Coming to Terms with the “Tragic Week”